■ Safety of care:

 COVID-19: Virtual care (19 min)

-- While facilitating efficient and safe patient care, professional and regulatory requirements continue to be important for guiding the appropriate use of virtual care.
+- Professional and regulatory requirements continue to be important for guiding the appropriate use of virtual care.

 The bottom line

-- Virtual care can be an effective way of delivering patient care during the COVID-19 pandemic.
+- Virtual care can be an effective way of delivering patient care.

 - Use professional judgment when assessing if, when, and how to use virtual care.
-Many regulatory authorities (Colleges) offer guidance on how to provide care in the current context.
+Many regulatory authorities (Colleges) offer guidance on when it is reasonable to rely on virtual care.
 Contact the CMPA for advice on managing the risks associated with using virtual care.

-- Be mindful of the limitations of virtual care and ensure patients are provided the opportunity for in-person care, where appropriate and available.
+- Be mindful of the limitations of virtual care and ensure patients are seen in person where necessary to meet the standard of care.

 - Document consent from patients to use virtual care.
 Privacy obligations and the duty of confidentiality continue when using virtual care, even in a public health emergency such as COVID-19.